viperleed/viperleed/doc/content/displacements/geodelta.rst

 Geometrical displacements
 =========================

-Geometrical displacements to be used during the search must be specifed in a block starting with the
+Geometrical displacements to be used during the search must be specified in a block starting with the

 ::